1712n/dn-institute/content/attacks/posts/2022-05-08-Terra-Classic.md

 ## Summary

-The $40 billion Terra Classic Network experienced an implosion triggered by a complex interplay of market dynamics and key events.
-Central to the Terra Luna Network were its two native coins, $LUNC and $USTC. $USTC was an algorithmic Stablecoin meant to maintain a $1 peg, with $LUNC acting as a satellite asset absorbing $USTC's volatility through a mint and burn functionality and inherent arbitrage opportunities.
-However, the withdrawal of a substantial amount of $USTC from the Curve3pool by the Luna Foundation Guard, in preparation for the new Curve4pool, set off a bank run.
-Consequently, a handful of whales also withdrew large sums from the anchor protocol, causing $USTC to devalue on exchanges, leading to an uncontrollable minting of $LUNC tokens and a rapid fall in its valuation.
-The network further faced transaction overload due to market panic, leading to large scale liquidations of collateral in the Anchor protocol.
-The CEO of Terra Classic, Do Kwon, was later arrested on charges of various forms of fraud.
+The Terra Classic Network, worth $40 billion, collapsed due to a mix of market factors and significant events.
+The network hinged on its two primary coins, $LUNC and $USTC. $USTC, an algorithmic Stablecoin, was designed to hold a steady value of $1. $LUNC was created to soak up $USTC's instability through minting and burning processes and built-in opportunities for arbitrage.
+Trouble began when the Luna Foundation Guard withdrew a large portion of $USTC from Curve3pool to make room for the new Curve4pool.
+This caused a bank run.
+As a result, several large investors also pulled out significant sums from the anchor protocol, which made $USTC lose value on trading platforms.
+This triggered an uncontrolled production of $LUNC tokens and a quick drop in its value.
+The network was then overwhelmed by transactions due to market panic, which led to mass liquidations of collateral in the Anchor protocol.
+Eventually, Terra Classic's CEO, Do Kwon, was arrested on various fraud charges.

 ## Attackers

-While not traditional attackers, the following whale addresses were instrumental in triggering the crisis:
+The following whale addresses, although not traditional attackers, played a key role in causing the crisis:

 - [0x8d47f08ebc5554504742f547eb721a43d4947d0a](https://etherscan.io/address/0x8d47f08ebc5554504742f547eb721a43d4947d0a)
 - [0x4b5e60cb1cd6c5e67af5e6cf63229d1614bb781c](https://etherscan.io/address/0x4b5e60cb1cd6c5e67af5e6cf63229d1614bb781c)